jhonny1677/Real_State_Prediction_Regression/modular_code/readme.md

-### Install all the dependencies

-pip install -r requirements.txt

-### Run the engine.py file to execute the code

-### Enter 1 to train the model

-### Enter 2 to run the FastAPI app.py file to run the web application
-# Real Estate Prediction Regression

 This repository contains modular code for real estate prediction regression, a task that involves predicting the prices or values of real estate properties.
 The code is designed to facilitate the regression analysis of real estate data using various features and data points.

 ## Table of Contents